UNITED NATIONS DAY

 Throughout the day, the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris hosts conferences and meetings.
 They also display exhibits of UN achievements.
 On United Nations Day, schools throughout the world celebrate the diversity of their student bodies.
 These schools also hold cultural performances and food fairs.

 A UN Day concert is held each year to commemorate the day.
 The concert is held at the General Assembly Hall at the United Nations Headquarters in New York City.
 Performers at the concert have included the KBS Traditional Music Orchestra, Stevie Wonder, the Harlem Boys Gospel Choir, and the Qatar Philharmonic Orchestra.

 To participate in United Nations Day, think about how diversity makes our lives better.
 Make it a goal to learn something about each of the 193 countries that make up the United Nations.
 Find out what all the flags of each country look like.
-If you know someone who is a different nationality, ask them questions about their country of origin.
+If you know someone who is of a different nationality, ask them questions about their country of origin.
 To spread awareness, share #UnitedNationsDay on social media.

 NATIONAL UNITED NATIONS DAY HISTORY